safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">Demonstrates</td>
-<td style="border: 1px solid darkorange">Sending an email response to the user</td>
+<td style="border: 1px solid darkorange">Processing an incoming email message</td>
 </tr>

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">Start Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2016\Workspaces\ServerAuthoring\Notifications-Ex3-Begin.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2016\Workspaces\ServerAuthoring\Notifications-Ex4-Begin.fmw</td>
 </tr>

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2016\Workspaces\ServerAuthoring\Notifications-Ex3-Complete.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2016\Workspaces\ServerAuthoring\Notifications-Ex4-Complete.fmw</td>
 </tr>

 </table>

 ---

-As a technical analyst in the GIS department you are setting up a solution to deliver raster imagery that is triggered by email.
+As a technical analyst in the GIS department a recent project involved setting up a Data Download solution for users to serve orthophoto data to themselves.
+Having read up about notifications in FME Server, you think that it should be possible to set up a system that uses email-based automation.

-So far you have set up a system for incoming email notifications to be registered by FME Server and triggered a workspace to run in response and process the email content.
-Now let's send a response to the users to let them know their data is ready to download.
+So far you have set up a system for incoming email notifications to be registered by FME Server and proved that you can use that to trigger a workspace.
+Now you must actually edit the workspace to process the incoming email.

+One part of the Data Download project clipped raster features to the boundary of a neighborhood.
+It should be possible to set up the workspace to have extract the neighborhood name from the subject line of the incoming email.

 ---